syncs-usyd/syncs-constitution/constitution.rst

    7. is convicted of an offence involving fraud or dishonesty for which the maximum penalty on conviction is imprisonment for not less than 3 months.

-3. A dismissal complaint concerning an Executive Member may be made by any Executive Member to the first Executive Member not involved with the complaint in the following list: the Presidents, Vice President, Treasurer, and the Secretary.
+3. A dismissal complaint concerning an Executive Member may be made by any Executive Member to the first Executive Member not involved with the complaint in the following list: the Co-Presidents, Treasurer, and the Secretary.
 A vote of no confidence can be held against the Executive Member concerned if either of the following party unanimously decides to deal with the dismissal complaint:

    1. no less than half of all current Executive Members; or

-   2. no less than 3 Executive Members among the President, Vice President, Treasurer, and Secretary.
+   2. no less than 3 Executive Members among the Co-Presidents, Treasurer, and Secretary.

 4. A vote of no confidence will be held automatically against any Executive Member who cannot show that they have attended any events or Executive meetings of the Society in the past 2 month.